If you are looking into getting an emotional support animal in North Dakota, you likely have questions, and we’re here to provide you with answers!

 Where to Take Your Emotional Support Animal

-Because your emotional support animal doesn’t have the same rights as a trained service dog, you will benefit from finding local pet-friendly places to socialize your pup.
+Because your emotional support dog doesn’t have the same rights as a trained service dog, you will benefit from finding local pet-friendly places to socialize your pup.
 There are a number of popular dog-friendly establishments to visit when getting an emotional support animal in North Dakota.

 Dog Parks and Dog Runs